 In this variation, first, you need to lie down on the floor under your bar.
 Then, with your hands being shoulder-width apart, grasp the bar with an overhand grip.

 As for your legs, you can either have them bent, in which case your feet must be planted, or you can have them extended.
 I use the latter position since it ensures that the lift will only be powered by your upper body.

-Once you’re under a power rack, take the bar off and hold it right above you.
+Once you’re under a power rack ( a power rack with lat pulldown is a great option if you want tio mix things up slightly,) take the bar off and hold it right above you.
 If you’re using a grounded bar, you’ll probably need someone to help you get it off the ground whenever you start a set.

 Once your arms have reached a full extension with the bar right above your chest, lower it slowly until your upper arms reach the ground, then quickly press it back up in a burst of energy.